-Both the T7i and the X-T20 are recent models that are part of the current product line-up of Fujifilm.
+The X-T20 is a recent model that features in the current product line-up of Fujifilm.
 In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Fujifilm websites.

 So how do things add up?
 Is there a clear favorite between the Canon T7i and the Fujifilm X-T20?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.